devzendo/transputer-macro-assembler/README.md

 Remaining work:

-* macro invocation, splitting of non-space things, possibly into brackets, into macro params
-* macro invocation with params split on space
 * macro expansion via the macro manager
 * nested macro invocation (e.g. $COLON uses $CODE)
 * handling conversion of exceptions that the macro manager might throw when expanding